ene07/REACH-NFT-AUCTION-team-72/Readme.md

 For this program, we should decide:

- 1. What data type will represent the NFT id ?
+ a.
+What data type will represent the NFT id ?
- 1. What data type will represent the deadline etc?
+ b.
+What data type will represent the deadline etc?

-Also, we'll be deciding what functions our participants will have examples:
+Also, we'll be deciding what functions our participants will have.
+Examples:

- 1. What functions  does the Auctioneer  needs to start the auction process?
+ a.
+What function (s)  does the Auctioneer  needs to start the auction process?
- 1. What functions does a Bidder  need to place their bids?
+ b.
+What function (s) does a Bidder  need to place their bids?